Watchfinder

 Watchfinder & Co. is an online retailer of second-hand watches based in Kings Hill, United Kingdom.
 It is the UK's largest seller of second-hand watches.

+History

 By 2015, watches sold through the site totalled £155 million, and annual turnover was £68 million in financial year 2015-16.
 Online traffic amounts to around 6.7m unique visitors per year, putting it among the highest rates for any horological website.

 In addition, the brand is notable for several innovations in the industry: